Get all the latest data for Belgrade

 Insights

-- Agricultural land remains off-limits to foreign individuals in Belgrade, which can create unexpected problems when buying houses on the city's outskirts where parcels may still carry agricultural classification.
+• Agricultural land remains fully off-limits to foreign individuals in Belgrade, which can create unexpected issues when buying houses on the city's outskirts where parcels may still carry that classification.

-- Belgrade's mortgage rates for foreigners typically range from 4.7% to 6.5% as of the first half of 2026, with banks like Banca Intesa and UniCredit being the most accessible for international buyers.
+• Mortgage rates for foreign borrowers in Belgrade typically range from 4.7% to 6.5% as of early 2026, with Banca Intesa and UniCredit being the most commonly used banks.

 What can I legally buy and truly own as a foreigner in Belgrade?